Skip to main content

 Why short-term wins often fade

 One of the clearest signs that a supplement is mostly placebo is when it works for a few weeks and then stops.
-People start to feel better.
-Then the feeling fades.
-They blame stress, sleep, or a bad week.
-But often what happened is the brain stopped giving the supplement credit for the way it already felt.
-This pattern shows up over and over in studies of supplements for joint pain, mood, and brain fog.
-Big short-term effects.
-Almost nothing left at six months.
-That is the fingerprint of a placebo response.
+People start to feel better, and then the feeling fades.
+They blame stress, sleep, or a bad week, but often what happened is the brain stopped giving the supplement credit for the way it already felt.

 TikTok and Instagram make this much worse

-Here is the part that almost nobody warns you about.
-When you watch a video of someone saying a supplement changed their life, your brain treats it almost like you felt it yourself.
-There is real brain science behind this.
-When we watch another person feel pain relief, our own brain runs the same scripts.
-We feel a bit of what they felt.
-So when you watch ten TikToks in a row of people saying a supplement gave them energy, your brain has already started building the expectation that you will feel that energy too.
-When you take the pill, your brain delivers.
-You feel the energy.
-The product gets the credit.
-This is a real loop.
-Influencer says it worked.
-You expect it to work.
-You take it.
-Your brain makes you feel it.
-You post about feeling better.
-The next person sees your post.
-The supplement may have done nothing the whole time.
+There is brain science behind this.
+When we watch another person feel pain relief, our own brain runs the same scripts, so we feel a bit of what they felt.
+And when you watch 10 TikToks in a row of people saying a supplement gave them energy, your brain has already started building the expectation that you will feel that energy too.
+When you take the pill, your brain delivers the energy you expected, and the product gets the credit.

 The bottle is often lying

 Even if you decide a supplement is worth trying, there is a second problem.
 Most supplements are not what the label says they are.
-Some real numbers:

 • One study tested 30 immune supplements bought from Amazon.
 17 of them, 57%, had wrong labels.
 Some did not have the ingredients they said they did.
 Some had ingredients that were not on the label.